MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/remove-a-domain.md

 ::: moniker range="o365-worldwide"

-> [!NOTE]
-> If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.

 2. Select the group name, and then on the **General** tab under **Email address, Primary**, select **Edit**.